vishnu350/st/README.md

 - AppImage version will work even on 10 year old distros.
 - Easy AppImage install flow via AM: `am i st+`

-If you just want an AppImage of a fast, minimal, lightweight, rock-solid terminal that supports SIXEL and other essential features, then st+ is for you.
+If you are a heavy tmux user, and you just want an AppImage of a fast, minimal, lightweight, rock-solid terminal that supports SIXEL and other essential features, then st+ is for you.

 # Benchmarking